cloudberry-contrib/cbcopy/README.md

 ## How does cbcopy work?

 ### Metadata migration
 The metadata migration feature of cbcopy is based on gpbackup.
-Its primary advantage over the built-in `pg_dump` of GPDB lies in its use of batch retrieval for metadata.
-Unlike `pg_dump`, which fetches metadata one row at a time, cbcopy retrieves it in batches.
-This approach significantly enhances performance, particularly when migrating large volumes of metadata from the source database compared to `pg_dump`.
+Compared to GPDB's built-in `pg_dump`, cbcopy's main advantage is its ability to retrieve metadata in batches.
+While `pg_dump` fetches metadata one row or a few rows at a time, cbcopy retrieves it in batches.
+This batch processing approach significantly enhances performance, especially when handling large volumes of metadata, making it much faster than `pg_dump`.

 ### Data migration
 Both GPDB and CBDB support starting programs via SQL commands, and cbcopy utilizes this feature.
 During data migration, it uses SQL commands to start a program on the target database to receive and load data, while simultaneously using SQL commands to start a program on the source database to unload data and send it to the program on the target database.

 ## Pre-Requisites